 Unfortunately, there is no easy blood test to determine your magnesium levels.
 Some specialty labs do provide an RBC magnesium test that can give you a reasonable estimate, but the test is costly and not all labs can do the testing.
 Serum levels of magnesium are not a good indication of whether your muscles and bones have enough magnesium for optimal health.
 Perhaps the best way to determine your status is to carefully evaluate and track your symptoms.

 Symptoms of low levels of magnesium are related to the functions the mineral plays in your body.
-Muscle spasms, insulin resistance, heart arrhythmias, low energy and high blood pressure are some of the signs and symptoms of magnesium insufficiency.30 Muscle spasms present as a "Charlie horse," or spasm in your calf muscle, that happens when you stretch your leg.
+Muscle spasms, heart arrhythmias, anxiety, nausea and high blood pressure are some of the signs and symptoms of magnesium insufficiency.30 Muscle spasms present as a "Charlie horse," or spasm in your calf muscle, that happens when you stretch your leg.